Asif-Iqbal-Bhatti/Script-to-extract-various-properties-from-VASP-OUTCAR-file/README.md

 Python Main_file.py
 ```
 _______________________
+## Structural Minimization in VASP:
-_For VASP structural minimization these tag should be used: IBRION = 2; ISIF = 3; EDIFF= 10**-8.
-VASP has implemented the stress method (First derivative approach) and with few deformation it gives the Stiffness Constants directly.
-However as the system size gets larger then it becomes very expensive to compute.
-The other appraoch is the Energy-strain method where Langragian strain are applied to the cell and the resulting energy is calculated for a number of deformations.
-After this polynomial fitting is done and second derivative is calculated at equilibrium volume._
+For VASP structural minimization, the following tags should be used: IBRION = 2; ISIF = 3; EDIFF = 10**-8.
+VASP implements both the stress method (First derivative approach) and the Energy-strain method for Elastic Constants calculation.
+The Energy-strain method involves applying Lagrangian strains to the cell and calculating the resulting energy for various deformations.
+Polynomial fitting is then performed, and the second derivative is calculated at equilibrium volume.

 ```
-An excercise to print Cij matrix in a pythonic way: 2D array is created as List of Lists unlike C++ where you define by C[i][j]
+An exercise to print Cij matrix in a Pythonic way: 2D array is created as a List of Lists unlike C++ where you define by C[i][j]

 def print_Cij_Matrix():
 	Bij = []